bbfrederick/rapidtide/INSTALL.md

 ## Required dependencies
 The processing programs in rapidtide require the following to be installed first:

-* Python 2.x or 3.x (I no longer support or test running in 2.x, but it does still work)
+* Python 3.x (I no longer support or test running in 2.x, but it does still work for the time being.
+But I use dependencies like nibabel that have dropped 2.x support, so this is not going to last long.)
 * numpy>=1.16
 * scipy
 * pandas